-Nevertheless, it’s worth keeping in mind the pros and cons of each option, in order to make the selection process a little easier.
+Nevertheless, it’s worth keeping in mind the pros and cons of each option in order to make the selection process a little easier.

-The immediate benefit of curtains is that they can be picked up in any colour, print and material imaginable.
+The immediate benefit of curtains is that they can be picked up in any colour, print, and material imaginable.
 As such, they can be made to seamlessly fit in with any room and any interior décor.
-Thicker curtains add an extra level of insulation to the room, while at the same time blocking light and noise from entering the room.
+Thicker curtains add an extra level of insulation to the room while at the same time blocking light and noise from entering the room.
 And of course, curtains can be used alongside shutters or blinds, if required.

-Blinds can also be picked up in multiple styles, colours and finishes.
+Blinds can also be picked up in multiple styles, colours, and finishes.
 Just a few of the most popular types of blinds include:

 Last but not least, there’s no better option when it comes to total privacy and security than traditional shutters.
-Both solid and tracking shutters are becoming increasingly popular all the time – the difference being that tracking shutters combine the benefits of traditional shutters with the versatility of blinds.
+Both solid and tracking shutters are becoming increasingly popular all the time, the difference being that tracking shutters combine the benefits of traditional shutters with the versatility of blinds.
 They are able to block out more light than blinds and provide greater security, though without the total light shutout of solid shutters.
 As such, they’re the ideal choice for the more social rooms of the home, such as the living room or kitchen.

-The only slight downside being that the very best shutters money can buy tend to cost more in the first place than standard curtains or blinds.
+The only slight downside is that the very best shutters money can buy tend to cost more in the first place than standard curtains or blinds.
 Nevertheless, what they deliver in terms of long-term value for money more than makes up for this.